NAEA Position Statement on Freedom of Speech Through Visual Expression

 May 16, 2019

 Open communication is essential to the preservation of a free democratic society and a creative culture.
 The visual, performing, and literary arts are among our most effective instruments of freedom.
-They are powerful means for expressing ideas feelings, responding to social justice issues and current events, envisioning new possibilities for humankind, problem solving, and improving human life.
+They are powerful means for expressing ideas and feelings, responding to social justice issues and current events, envisioning new possibilities for humankind, problem solving, and improving human life.

 As the professional association for visual art educators, NAEA supports the following: